My October Trip to New York City was absolutely amazing!!

-Walking through the city, or the park bench I stopped to rest at on the Brooklyn Bridge had a direct view, and the taxi cab that stopped in traffic gave me a remarkable picture (seen below) of the iconic building.
+Walking through the city…or the park bench I stopped to rest at on the Brooklyn Bridge…and the taxi cab that stopped in traffic gave me a remarkable picture (seen below) of the iconic building.

-So if your worried you won’t have time to see the Empire State Building, don’t, she’ll find you.
+So if your worried you won’t get to see the Empire State Building, don’t, she’ll find you.

 I took taxis and Uber way more than I expected on this trip.

-I hope these highlights will give you great ideas of things you would like to see and do while on a October Trip to New York City!!
+I hope these highlights will give you great ideas of things you would like to see and do while on an October Trip to New York City!!